dimi-vo/replicator-vs-clusterlinking/cluster-linking/README.md

 ### 5. Create the link and start the mirroring process in the destination cluster

-In a new terminal session
+In a new terminal session we start the link from the destination side.

 ```shell
 docker exec -it broker-B-1 /bin/bash